DrC0okie/HEIG_DAI_HTTP_Infrastructure/README.md

 ##### Dynamic server configuration

 The Dynamic server is accessible by default at [localhost/api](localhost/api).
 The reverse proxy will route all requests from this address directly to the dynamic server.
-The load balancer will perform a round robin on each connexion to balance the traffic on each individual dynamic server.
+The load balancer will perform a round robin on each connection to balance the traffic on each individual dynamic server.

 ```dockerfile
   express: